Sebazzz/sebazzz.github.io/_posts/2020-10-18-biqu-b1-review.md

 Using the Marlin [M150](https://marlinfw.org/docs/gcode/M150.html) command you can use any combination of colors.

-irst I thought this was a gimmick and didn't add much value, but over time I have been appreciating this feature more and more.
+First I thought RGB light was a gimmick and didn't add much value, but over time I have been appreciating this feature more and more.
 You can configure the firmware and the start gcode of your slicing software to use different colors: yellow when the bed is heating, red when the hot-end is heating, white when printing, blue when in a cool-down.
 It is quite useful because you don't need to look at the screen to tell what the printer is doing.

 ![BIQU B1 - Cool cooling](/images/blog/2020-11-18-biqu-b1-review-rgb2.jpg)